Nikon D500 vs Panasonic GX80

 Studio photographers will appreciate that the Nikon D500 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D500 and the GX80 are recent models that are part of the current product line-up.
 The D500 replaced the earlier Nikon D300S, while the GX80 followed on from the Panasonic GX7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D500 and GX80 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is the Nikon D500 better than the Panasonic GX80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.